ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 1. Replace the device plug with the WAGO connector.
 Refer to [4.1.1 WAGO Connector Installation Guide](#4.1.1 WAGO Connector Installation Guide) for Wago connector installation instructions.
 2. Connect the WAGO connector to the DISPLAY port of the NMP.
-3. Devices can still be powered on of off by solely connecting to the DISPLAY port.
+3. Devices can still be powered on or off by solely connecting to the DISPLAY port.

 <img src="./img/note.png"  style="zoom:87%;" />Note: